-Mission partners are recruited by the World Mission Council in response to requests received from our partner churches in Malawi, Zambia, Bangladesh, Nepal, Israel/Palestine and Pakistan.
-Find out more about where our mission partners work.
+Mission partners are recruited by the World Mission Council in response to requests received from our partner churches across the world.

 Our partner churches are involved in quite specific projects and often ask for highly skilled and experienced people from such professions as ministers, lecturers, nurses, doctors, teachers, social workers, administrators, accountants and development workers.